 Getting Rid Of Grubs

-1. A drought-like wilting of your turf, even during periods of rain. left unchecked, it will result in dead, brown patches of turf in rapidly increasing areas.
+A drought-like wilting of turf, even during rainy periods.
+If left unchecked, this can result in dead, brown patches that spread quickly.

-3. If you are digging in your garden and come across 1 or 2 in one square foot of dirt, there is probably no reason for concern.
-However, if you come across 4 or 5 in the same space, you have a population that needs controlling.
+Finding 1 or 2 grubs in one square foot of dirt while gardening is usually no cause for concern.
+However, finding 4 or 5 in the same area suggests a population that needs control.

-4. A flock of birds, especially starlings, or small mammals, tearing up your turf to feed on the grubs, is a sure indication of infestation.
+A flock of birds, especially starlings, or small mammals tearing up your lawn to feed on grubs is a strong sign of infestation.

 About the Author